Best subset selection is robust against design dependence: Introduction

 Recent advancement in algorithms and hardware has sparked a revival of interest in the best subset selection (BSS) despite its computational hardness. \cite{BKM16} propose and study a Mixed Integer Optimization (MIO) approach for solving the classical BSS problem, i.e.,

 where $\hat s$ is an estimator of the sparsity.
 In the sequel, for conciseness we drop $\hat s$ when we write $\hat \bbeta^{\bss}(\hat s)$.
 They show that the MIO algorithm can find a near-optimal solution of \eqref{eq:best_subset} within minutes when $n$ is in the $100$s and $p$ is in the $1000$s.
-Their simulations also suggest that when a spurious predictor is highly correlated with a true predictor in the high-dimensional setup, LASSO tends to select a dense model and thus yields much worse prediction performance than the MIO (see Fig. 8 therein). \cite{HTT17} expand the simulation experiments of \cite{BKM16} and show that in terms of the prediction risk, BSS performs better than LASSO when the signal-to-noise ratio (SNR) is high, while performing worse than LASSO when the SNR is low.
+Their simulations also suggest that when a spurious predictor is highly correlated with a true predictor in the high-dimensional setup, LASSO tends to select a dense model and thus yields much worse prediction performance than the MIO (see Fig. 8 therein).
+A recent follow-up work \cite{bertsimas2020sparse} proposed a new cutting plane method that solves the BSS problem with Ridge penalty with $n, p$ in the $100,000$s. \cite{HTT17} expand the simulation experiments of \cite{BKM16} and show that in terms of the prediction risk, BSS performs better than LASSO when the signal-to-noise ratio (SNR) is high, while performing worse than LASSO when the SNR is low.
 These works motivate us to systematically investigate the variable selection properties of BSS and compare them with those of LASSO and SCAD.

-To our best knowledge, \cite{SPZ12} and \cite{SPZ13} are the earliest works on the variable selection properties of BSS.
-They establish the optimality of BSS in terms of variable selection, in the sense that it achieves model consistency under a ``minimal separation condition'' that is proved to be necessary for model consistency.
-Specifically, \cite{SPZ13} define the following degree of separation to characterize the difficulty of high-dimensional variable selection:
+Unlike Lasso, there is no sufficient and nearly necessary condition for BSS to achieve model selection consistency. \cite{SPZ12} and \cite{SPZ13} are among the earlier papers on the variable selection properties of BSS.
+They establish the optimality of BSS in terms of variable selection, in the sense that it achieves model consistency under a ``minimal separation condition''.
+They show further that its computational surrogate based on truncated $\ell_1$ penalty (TLP) consistently recovers $\cS^*$.